jwkidd3/AWS_Serverless/lab6_step_functions.md

 Verify that you have successfully completed the following:

 - [ ] Created four Lambda functions for workflow orchestration
-- [ ] Built a Standard Step Functions workflow with error handling
+- [ ] Built a Standard Step Functions workflow with error handling and parallel processing
 - [ ] Created an Express workflow for real-time processing
 - [ ] Implemented callback pattern for long-running tasks
 - [ ] Successfully tested workflow executions with valid and invalid data
-- [ ] Created CloudWatch dashboard for monitoring
+- [ ] Created CloudWatch dashboard for Step Functions monitoring
 - [ ] Performed bulk execution testing
 - [ ] Applied username prefixing to all resources

 ### Expected Results

 Your Step Functions workflows should:

-1. Execute successfully with valid input data
+1. **Execute successfully** with valid input data
-2. Handle errors gracefully with proper error states
+2. **Handle errors gracefully** with proper error states and retry logic
-3. Process multiple branches in parallel
+3. **Process branches in parallel** for improved performance
-4. Demonstrate retry logic for transient failures
+4. **Demonstrate retry mechanisms** for transient failures
-5. Show execution history and state transitions
+5. **Show execution history** and state transitions
-6. Provide monitoring metrics in CloudWatch
+6. **Provide monitoring metrics** in CloudWatch
-7. Support both Standard and Express execution types
+7. **Support both Standard and Express** execution types
+8. **Handle long-running processes** with callback patterns

 ---